Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/4_find_semantically_similar_sentences.md

 ```
 The attributes of actor nodes that are linked to scene nodes are dialogues.

-- `childrens = -->node::actor` is to get all actor nodes attached to each scene node.
+- `children = -->node::actor` is to get all actor nodes attached to each scene node.
-- `_list = childrens.dialogue` retrieving only the dialogue attribute from the actor nodes.
+- `_list = children.dialogue` retrieving only the dialogue attribute from the actor nodes.
 - `pairslist = _list.list::pairwise` we are making successive overlapping pairs taken from the dialogue list.
 - `for item in pairslist:` this for loop calls the `find_similar_sentences` calls for the each pair in the list.